Land Use and Zoning

 Zoning determines the land use, lot size, building height, and setbacks for property.
 A Local Zoning Map Amendment is the process a property owner may use to try to change the property’s zoning.
 The Council decides zoning map changes in a process that is close to a court proceeding.
 The Council is prohibited from off-the-record communication on these matters (the “ex parte” rule) .

-A Special Exception is an allowed use in a zone that requires subjective findings of compatibility after a public hearing.
-The Board of Appeals and, sometimes, the Hearing Examiner, decides whether a special exception should be granted.
+A conditional use is an allowed use in a zone that requires subjective findings of compatibility after a public hearing.
+The Board of Appeals and, sometimes, the Hearing Examiner, decides whether a conditional use should be granted.

 Development Review is the responsibility of the Planning Board.
 The Board has approval authority for project plans, sketch plans, preliminary plans, site plans, record plats, and forest conservation plans.